Steuben County Courthouse

-Steuben County Courthouse is a historic courthouse located at Angola, Steuben County, Indiana.
+Steuben County Courthouse is a historic courthouse located at Angola, Indiana.
 It was built in 1867–1868, and is a two-story, rectangular, brick building with Greek Revival, Italianate, and Romanesque Revival style design influences.
 It features a gable roof with bracketed eaves and topped by an octagonal domed cupola with a square base and captain's walk.

 It was listed on the National Register of Historic Places in 1975.